CODE4APPLE/Overdrive/README.md

 ## Concurrency

 `TaskQueue` executes tasks concurrently by default.
 Maximum number of concurrent operations is defined by the current system conditions.
-If you want to limit the number of maximum concurrent operations use `maxConcurrentOperationCount` property.
+If you want to limit the number of maximum concurrent task executions use `maxConcurrentTaskCount` property.

 ```swift
 let queue = TaskQueue()